astepe/mood-app/README.md

 ## Description

-Register a new user onto the mood-app, login everyday and record your mood to maintain a streak, track how your mood has changed over time and see how your longest streak compares with other users' longest streaks.
+Register a new user onto the mood-app, login everyday and record your mood to maintain a streak, track how your mood has changed over time and see how your longest streak compares with other users' longest streaks by viewing your streak percentile.

 ## Getting Started